haesoox3/senior-enrichment/README.md

-  X can navigate to view a **Single Campus** from **Campuses** X can navigate to view a **Single Student** from **Students** X can navigate to view a **Single Student** from **Single Campus** (for any student at that campus)
-  * can navigate to view that student's **Single Campus** from **Single Student**
+  X can navigate to view a **Single Campus** from **Campuses** X can navigate to view a **Single Student** from **Students** X can navigate to view a **Single Student** from **Single Campus** (for any student at that campus) X can navigate to view that student's **Single Campus** from **Single Student**

 - Views: as a user I...
-  X see a list of all campuses on the **Campuses** view X see a list of all students on the **Students** view X see details about a campus on the **Single Campus** view, including that campus's students
-  * see details about a student on the **Single Student** view, including that student's campus
+  X see a list of all campuses on the **Campuses** view X see a list of all students on the **Students** view X see details about a campus on the **Single Campus** view, including that campus's students X see details about a student on the **Single Student** view, including that student's campus

 - Actions: as a user I...
   X can create a campus
   * can edit a campus's info, including adding/removing a student to/from that campus X can delete a campus
   X can create a student
-  * can edit a student's info, including the campus that student is assigned to X can delete a student
+  X can edit a student's info, including the campus that student is assigned to X can delete a student

 ### Routes